Learnosity/custom-questions-skeleton/demos/custom-question-skeleton/README-qualified.md

 When it's time to score the solution, Learnosity invokes the [scorer.js](src/question/index.js) file and passes the latest CR result to it, which the scorer analyzes to determine the student's score for the submission. [debugServerScorer.js](debugServerScorer.js) has a sample CR response structure and can be used to run the scorer for testing.

 Later, when one of Learnosity's customers wishes to review their student's scores, the results saved to Learnosity from the student's latest submission are used.
-To facilitate review, Embed added a `runonly` mode which lets us re-run the CR using the solution code so that the scoring results can be visualized by the reviewer.

 Whenever the student modifies their code, `Question` also triggers a "changed" event to store the latest code in Learnosity.